LouMaine/project2-would2/README.md

 Components Name  Description

- Nav:  navigation to  move through pages in the program
+App Page: Page that starts the project code
- AddQuestionPage:  Page to add poll question
+ Nav:  navigation to  move through pages in the program NewQuestion Page:  Page to add poll question
- HomePage: Page to render the list of answered and unanswered questions for the logged in user LeaderboardPage: Page to display the leaderboard of users
+ Question Page: Page that contains the question list
- LoginPage: Page to allow selection of user to log in as Avatar
+ HomePage: Page to render the list of answered and unanswered questions for the logged in user
- ErrorPage: error message alert if steps are not followed
+ LeaderboardPage: Page to display the leaderboard of users plus the Avatars ranking ingormation Login Page: Page to allow selection of user to log in as Avatar
- QuestionDetails: Component that displays a summary of a poll question options details
+ ErrorPage: Page error message alert if steps are not followed
- AvatarPage: returns user login Avatar information
+ QuestionDetails: Component that displays a summary of a poll question options details Avatar Page: returns user login Avatar information AvatarUserCard Page: Page that holds avatar users

 Utils
-_DATA.js - fake database of Users, Questions, starter functions State -objects follow the layout of the database namely
+_DATA.js - fake database of Users, Questions, starter functions State -objects follow the layout of the database name

 Users - contains list of users
 Questions - contains the list of questions objects in the database